 11. Witherod Viburnum (Viburnum Cassinoides)

 Witherod viburnum is a large deciduous shrub that is native to Eastern North America.
 It often grows in low-lying areas such as swamps and bogs.
 Because of this, another common name for this plant is swamp viburnum.

-Along with white flower clusters similar to many viburnums, witherod viburnum also has interesting leaf color.
-This is true both in fall and early spring.
+Along with white flower clusters similar to many viburnums, the witherod viburnum also has interesting leaf color, which is true both in fall and early spring.

-As the leaves emerge at the beginning of the growing season, they have a bronze color.
-They then turn to a more standard dark green.
-Finally, in fall they take on a crimson appearance.
+As the leaves emerge at the beginning of the growing season, they have a bronze color, and they then turn to a more standard dark green.
+Finally, in fall, they take on a crimson appearance.

 Perhaps because there are so many viburnum options, witherod is not the most popular of the genus.
 But there is no reason it should not be more prevalent.
 This native shrub is an especially good option for borders and mass plantings.

 Japanese viburnum is a dense shrub that grows in warmer regions.
 Any time you plant this shrub zone 6 or colder, you need to include some form of winter protection.

 Generally, this viburnum is fairly easy to grow provided that your climate is warm enough.
 It is able to adapt to a wider range of sun exposure unlike other viburnums on this list.
 At times it can even survive in full shade settings.

 The leaves of Japanese viburnum are dark and evergreen with no serration.
 Because this foliage, and the overall growth habit, is dense, the is a good shrub to use for privacy screening.